 Integrated Pest Management (IPM)

 Integrated Pest Management, as defined by RCW 17.15, is a coordinated decision-making and action process that uses the most appropriate pest control methods and strategy in an environmentally and economically sound manner to meet programmatic pest control objectives.
-King County programs like the Noxious Weed Control Program follow the county IPM process.
+King County programs like the Noxious Weed Control Program follow the King County facility Integrated Pest Management (IPM) policy.

 The elements of the King County Noxious Weed Control Board's IPM plan include: